x64dbg/docs/introduction/ConditionalBreakpoint.md

 ## Notes

+You can set a conditional breakpoint with GUI by setting a software breakpoint(key F2) first, then right-click on the instruction and select "Edit breakpoint" command from the context menu.
+Fill in the conditional expression and/or other information as necessary, then confirm and close the dialog.

 You should not use commands that can change the running state of the debuggee (such as `run`) inside the breakpoint command, because these commands are unstable when used here.
 You can use *break condition*, *command condition* or `$breakpointcondition` instead.

+If you don't know where the condition will become true, try [conditional tracing](./ConditionalTracing.md) instead!

 ## Examples